enzo-project/enzo-dev/doc/manual/source/user_guide/EmbeddedPython.rst

 Embedded Python
 ===============

-Python can now be embedded inside enzo, for inline analysis as well as interaction.
+Python can now be embedded inside Enzo, for inline analysis as well as interaction.
 This comes with several shortcomings, but some compelling strong points.